Jaffna Day 1: A Journey to Sri Lanka’s Northernmost Point and Archaeological Treasures

 Keeramalai Pond

-This is a freshwater lido by the coast in the Jaffna pennisula.
-It’s waters are reputed to have mineral-rich, non-saline properties and healing powers.
-This bathing pool is a popular pilgrimage site situated next to the historic Naguleswaram hindu temple.
+This is a freshwater lido by the coast in the Jaffna peninsula.
+Its waters are reputed to have mineral-rich, non-saline properties and healing powers.
+This bathing pool is a popular pilgrimage site situated next to the historic Naguleswaram Hindu temple.
 There are a pair of ponds – one for men and one for women.

 Kadurugoda Temple

-This is considered to be one of the most archaeologically important site in the Jaffna peninsula.
+This is considered to be one of the most archaeologically important sites in the Jaffna peninsula.
 Relics dating back many thousands of years have been found on site.
-Lord Buddha is also have rested here on his trip to nearby Nagadeepa.
+Lord Buddha is also said have rested here on his trip to nearby Nagadeepa.

 It is also a temple, but unlike the typical temples of Sri Lanka is has a number of round stupas.
-These are relived to be burial sites of 60 monks who perished from eating poisoned food.
-57 stupas have been found todate during excavations.
+These are believed to be burial sites of 60 monks who perished from eating poisoned food.
+57 stupas have been found to date during excavations.

 By evening, we rolled into Jaffna city, tired but exhilarated, carrying with us a day full of northern adventures and memories etched on the tip of the island.

 We are staying at the Jaffna North Gate Hotel.
-It is located centre of town, a stones throw from the main train station.
+It is located in the centre of town, a stone’s throw from the main train station.
 The hotel is mid range and comfortable, but the real draw here is the food.
-The restaurant is excellent, specially when it comes to regional specialties.
+The restaurant is excellent, especially when it comes to regional specialities.